aselewa/dropseqRunner/README.md

 * count matrices

 The html report is in `reports/`.
 The count matrices are in `output/{project_name}_Solo.out`.
 There are two types of count matrices: `filtered` and `raw`.
 The raw matrix contains all valid barcodes, while filtered contains only barcodes with a certain number of UMI.
 This threshold is determined by `STARsolo` using a hueristic approach.

+Please report any issues you run into via GitHub.